skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay1.md

 45 mins?

-- Code up example from activity 2
+- Come up with example for students to code using Simple Java Graphics.
+- Have zip that students can download.

 ## Lunch